st4pzz/APS_EMBEDDING_NLP/README.md

 - \( xi_hat \) is the reconstructed embedding from the autoencoder.
 - \( n \) is the number of samples.

 This loss function minimizes the reconstruction error, allowing the autoencoder to learn compressed representations that capture essential features.
+Also, MSE is appropriate for handling this type of data, as it penalizes larger errors more severely and facilitates the preservation of critical information.
+By minimizing MSE during training, the autoencoder refines the embeddings to be more representative and enhances the performance of your semantic search system by providing higher-quality embeddings for similarity comparisons.

 **Diagram** shows the neural network topology and hyperparameters